 Unbalanced spray foam is the most common application error, and usually occurs as a result of a poor batch of the material itself.
 This often leads to a permanent foul odour.
 Other times, the spray foam will simply not adhere.

 This problem can occur for many reasons, including a lack of properly functioning equipment or simply because the applicator was faulty.
 Such an application will leave unfilled areas and expose the home to cold air.

 Identifying Improper Spray Foam Installation

 To determine if there are problems, it’s important to pay close attention to even the smallest of missed spots.
 One way to do this is to use fog machines that pressurize the space, as insulation will depressurize the roof, and fog machines will blow air inwards.
 Some fog will be pushed outward and showcase any leaks present.

 At Bolair, we understand the importance of diligent and responsible equipment maintenance when it comes to working with spray foam insulation.
-Reach out to a member of our team today for any questions you may have about troubleshooting your spray foam insulation.
+Reach out to a member of our team today for any questions you may have about your spray foam rig.